 STI and HIV trends in BC.

 When you test for STIs using GetCheckedOnline, you are considered to be a BCCDC STI clinic client.
-This means that your personal information (name, date of birth, gender, email address, phone number, city, ethnicity) and your test results will be entered into the BCCDC clinical database.
+This means that your personal information (name, date of birth, sex, email address, phone number, city, ethnicity) and your test results will be entered into the BCCDC clinical database.
 Your record in the clinical database will also be linked to your GetCheckedOnline account by a unique identifier number.
 Information stored in the clinical database will be retained indefinitely for purposes of providing continuity of care to clients, and to keep a record of any care provided by clinicians, as required by the College of Registered Nurses of British Columbia.

 When you test through GetCheckedOnline, the Provincial Public Health Laboratory at the BCCDC will perform all tests.
-As a result, a small amount of your personal information (date of birth, gender), along with your GetCheckedOnline client code, will be saved in the Provincial Laboratory database.
+As a result, a small amount of your personal information (date of birth, sex), along with your GetCheckedOnline client code, will be saved in the Provincial Laboratory database.
 This is a secure database stored on secure servers that are maintained by PHSA.
 Laboratory staff and BCCDC staff will have access to this database for purposes of processing tests and looking up test results.
 Information stored in the Provincial Laboratory database will be retained indefinitely.

 How Else May We Use or Disclose Your Personal Information?